sheila-anne/sheila-anne/src/pages/events/index.md

 Tuscany/Umbria , Italy

 Imagine retreating to a gorgeous old Italian estate for yoga, adventure, and spending time with women who feel like home.
 In this sacred container of sisterhood and Italian beauty, you’ll explore charming Tuscan towns, mindfully move your body, and reconnect with the masterpiece you’ve always been.

+Post-Olympics special: join by March 31st and you will receive a free Human Design session ($250 value!).
+Book with a friend and you each earn $100 off your entire investment.

 [Details and book](https://www.renaissanceroomboudoir.com/the-art-of-being-retreat/)